 There are a wealth of sources of funding and expertise to explore.
 When applying for grants and foundation monies, many of the funders require plans or a detailed program to be in place as an assurance that projects will be completed in order to qualify for funds.

 Expertise:

-NH Office of Energy and Planning (OEP)

-NH Office of Travel & Tourism

-Division of Economic Development (within DRED)
+NH Office of Energy and Planning (OEP) NH Office of Travel & Tourism NH Division of Historical Resources NH Council on the Arts U.S. Small Business Administration (SBA) NH Preservation Alliance Rockingham Planning Commission USDA Rural Development

-NH Department of Environmental Services (DES)

-NH Division of Historical Resources

-NH Council on the Arts

-U.S. Small Business Administration (SBA)

-NH Preservation Alliance

-NH Department of Transportation (NHDOT)

-Rockingham Planning Commission

-USDA Rural Development

 Funding